goldstack/goldstack/workspaces/utils/packages/esbuild-css-modules-client-plugin/README.md

 - A default export with a map of original class names to transformed class names

 Thus, when the client-side bundle is loaded, all required CSS will be injected into the page and we can use the `styles` object to resolve original class names to the transformed ones.

+## See also

+- [`esbuild-plugin-css-in-js`](https://github.com/karishmashuklaa/esbuild-plugin-css-in-js): Plugin that includes plain CSS (instead of CSS with transformed classnames according to the CSS modules standard as this plugin does)
+- [`node-css-require`](https://www.npmjs.com/package/node-css-require): Library used for CSS module transformation